npalladino100/ec327-project/README.md

 Automatically detects programming language, compiles the buffer if it has a .java extension, or runs it using IPython if the extension is .py.
 #### Run
 Runs java programs or python scripts.
+#### Share Session
+Starts a share session where multiple users can edit one buffer at the same time and see live edits.

+### User Preferences
+Press `C-c C-z` to open the user preferences menu.
+Click on one of the options or press its corresponding key.

+Here are the options:
+#### Customize Theme
+Opens a buffer with a list of themes that the user can select from to change to overall look and color scheme of their IDE.
+Clicking Save Theme Settings will save this setting for future sessions.
+#### Edit Face
+Opens a buffer with a list of options.
+A face determines how Emacs displays different types of text
+#### Edit Font
+Opens a menu where a user can change the font and the font size.

 ### file navigation and editing (these are default emacs keybindings)
 Press `C-x C-f` to open a file or create a new file.